Guide to the Examination of Research Students

 Definition: The thesis is deemed to be of Masters (MSc) by Research standard in terms of substance and structure.
 Changes to the title of the thesis are permitted and any reference to Doctor of Business Administration must be amended to Masters (MSc) by Research.

-6. Not approved for Doctor of Business Administration.
-Minor Corrections to be submitted within 3 months;
+6. Not a pproved for Doctor of Business Administration.
+Minor Corrections to be submitted within 3 months; Pass as Masters (MSc) by Research (normally to be approved by internal examiner)

 Definition: The thesis as presented and defended is not deemed to be of Doctor of Business Administration standard actually or potentially; however, the thesis is deemed to be of Masters (MSc) by Research standard in terms of substance and structure.
 No further research or any other substantial work needs to be conducted.
 Minor corrections typically include typos, clarifying points, rephrasing, editing, adding paragraphs and correcting references.

 7. Not approved for Doctor of Business Administration.
-Decision suspended pending re-examination following resubmission as Masters (MSc) by Research within 12 months
+Decision suspended pending re-examination following resubmission as Masters (MSc) by Research within 12 months.

 This is not an option for re-submitted theses.

-Definition: The thesis as presented and defended is not deemed to be of Doctor of Business Administration standard actually or potentially, or of Masters (MSc) by Research standard in its present form; However, in terms of substance, there is real potential, on the basis of what has already been presented, that the candidate could, within a period of 12 months, present a thesis of Masters (MSc) by Research standard; amendments/alterations/additions required will normally concern both substance and presentation.
+Definition: The thesis as presented and defended is not deemed to be of Doctor of Business Administration standard actually or potentially, or of Masters (MSc) by Research standard in its present form; however, in terms of substance, there is real potential, on the basis of what has already been presented, that the candidate could, within a period of 12 months, present a thesis of Masters (MSc) by Research standard; amendments/alterations/additions required will normally concern both substance and presentation.

 As immediate option and option after resubmission.